-(a) Every plan of reparation security, wherever issued, insuring a
+(a) Every plan of reparation security insuring a natural person as

 , and pickup trucks and vans as defined under section

-the rented motor vehicle.
-This subdivision does not apply to plans of reparation security covering
+plan.
+This subdivision does not apply to plans of reparation security covering only motor vehicles

 168.10, subdivision 1a

-fault or negligence.
-In all cases where the plan's property damage liability coverage is less than
+In all cases where the plan's property damage liability coverage is less than $35,000, the coverage

 (b) A vehicle is rented for purposes of this subdivision: